farmOS/farmOS-map/README.md

 #### Layer styles

-By default all vector layers are styled with the stoke of a given `color`.
+By default all vector layers are styled with the stroke of a given `color`.
 Available colors:
 ```js
 const colors = {